miikalei/aoc/README.md

-# Advent of code 2023 solutions
+# Miscellanious Advent of code solutions

+I sometimes do some of the advent of code coding assignments as way to get to know a new language, or just chill.